Alexander Hamilton has gained new popularity in recent years, in large part due to the 2015 Broadway musical “Hamilton” by Lin-Manuel Miranda.

 While the society was instrumental in having a New York state law passed in 1785 prohibiting the sale of slaves imported into the state, it did not accomplish the abolition of slavery.
 Most other Northern states had already banned the slave trade, with the notable exception of New Jersey.
 However, it would not be until 1807 that the Federal government would pass such a law.
-However, this did not stop the practice of slavery.
+Nevertheless, this did not stop the practice of slavery.

-It would not be until 1799 when John Jay, as Governor of New York State, signed the Act for the Gradual Abolition of Slavery into law.
+It would not be until 1799 that John Jay, as Governor of New York State, signed the Act for the Gradual Abolition of Slavery into law.
 Yet this did not address what civil rights freed slaves might enjoy.
 There were over 30,000 slaves in New York; they would not enjoy emancipation until July 4, 1827, almost 36 years before the U.S. Emancipation Proclamation.

 Alexander Hamilton’s Political Rivalries

 As a leader in the Federalist political party, Hamilton opposed the Democratic-Republican candidates, including John Adams and Thomas Jefferson, for the 1800 election.
 Hamilton wrote a pamphlet intended only for fellow Federalists called a Letter from Alexander Hamilton, Concerning the Public Conduct and Character of John Adams, Esq.
 President of the United States.
-However, it fell into the hands of the Democratic-Republican Party, both destroying Hamilton’s reputation among the Federalists and hurting Adam’s election campaign, guaranteeing Jefferson’s candidacy.
+However, it fell into the hands of the Democratic-Republican Party, both destroying Hamilton’s reputation among the Federalists and hurting John Adam’s election campaign, guaranteeing Jefferson’s candidacy.

-In 1804 a letter was published in the Albany Register opposing Burr’s candidacy for office claiming
+In 1804 a letter was published in the Albany Register opposing Burr’s candidacy for office, claiming

 “General Hamilton and Judge Kent have declared in substance that they looked upon Mr. Burr to be a dangerous man, and one who ought not be trusted with the reins of government.”